aprajnaparamita/learnNikud/README.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and parameters.
+2. Update the README.md with details of changes to the interface, this includes new environment variables, useful file locations and parameters.
 3. Make your request, it will be reviewed as quickly as possible.

 ## Code of Conduct